ThatXliner/blog/src/content/blog/why-i-use-gnu-gpl.md

 ### Conclusion

 Currently, I have spent $0 dollars on the internet.
 I like that and want to keep it like that: we all benefit from free software.
-I want everyone to benefit from my code, but not in a way were I ~~won't get credit~~ cheated on.
+I want everyone to benefit from my code, but not in a way where I ~~won't get credit~~ get cheated on.

 For a GNU (new) DAWN!
 For freedom!